 Björn gained his degree in physiotherapy from Karolinska Institutet in 2001, and he defended his PhD in 2007, titled "NECK PAIN IN THE AIR FORCE - On Risk Factors, Neck Motor Function and an Exercise Intervention".

 Between 2001 and 2003 he was a university lecturer at Karolinska Institutet, and he worked clinically with the focus on neck and shoulder pain problems.
 From 2004 to 2007 he fulfilled his PhD-studies, worked as a lecturer and in 2009 he becomes a senior lecturer at KI.
 In 2012 he becomes an associate professor.

-At date, Björn is course leader, he supervises doctoral candidates and post-docs, he leads several research projects including commissioned research, and he is head of his research group, titled "Musculoskeletal disorders from a bio-psycho-social perspective".
-Björns teaching expertise concerns various aspects of exercise science, movement control and biomechanics, present mainly within the physiotherapy programme at KI.
+At date, Björn supervises doctoral candidates and post-docs, he leads several research projects including commissioned research, and was the head of his research group until 2016 when he moved to Falun with his family for a position as Head of the Centre for Clinical Research - Dalarna (still affiliated to KI).
+Björns teaching expertise concerns various aspects of exercise science, movement control and biomechanics.

 Higher education qualification(s) (1p = 1.5 ECTS-credits/weeks)

 - 2000 - 2002 Medical teacher, Karolinska Institutet, 25p

 - 2000 - 2001 Master of Science, Medical Science, 160p total

 - 1997 - 2000 Physiotherapy Diploma, Bachelor’s degree 120p

 - 1992 - 1994 Sports Management training, 80p